$26.62-$32.98 hourly / $4,614.66-$5,716.74 monthly / $55,375.92-$68,600.88 annual

 A. An associate degree or its equivalent, from a recognized college or university with a major in culinary arts, food production, or a related field.

-B. Graduation from high school or its equivalent AND two years of full-time, paid restaurant experience which routinely and customarily consisted of an ongoing responsibility for the presentation of a variety of foods such as appetizers, soups, salads, sauces, entrees, pastries, and baked goods.
+B. Graduation from high school or its equivalent AND two years of full-time, paid culinary arts experience in an educational or food production setting which routinely and customarily consisted of an ongoing responsibility for the presentation of a variety of foods such as appetizers, soups, salads, sauces, entrees, pastries, and baked goods.
 College-level courses in culinary arts and food production are desirable.

 Certification as a Chef by the American Culinary Federation or its equivalent is desirable.